swarmstack/swarmstack/README.md

 ## Features a collection of ansible playbooks and a docker-compose stack that:
 - Tunes EL7 sysctls for optimal network performance
-- Optionally brings up HA ETCD cluster (used by Portworx for cluster metadata)
+- Optionally brings up HA etcd cluster (used by Portworx for cluster metadata)
 - Optionally brings up HA Portworx PX-Dev storage cluster (used to replicate persistent container volumes across Docker nodes)
 - Optionally brings up a 3+ node docker swarm cluster
 - Deploys and configures a turn-key HA DevOps Docker swarm stack, based on Prometheus and various exporters, Alertmanager, Grafana and Grafana dashboards